How Does Drinking Alcohol Affect Your Skin?

-Around 5% of adults in the US drink heavily(1) and although the dangers that alcohol abuse poses to your liver, heart and other organs are widely publicized, you may not appreciate the impact that heavy drinking has on your skin.
-Regularly exceeding alcohol recommendations not only takes its toll on your skin’s appearance, but it can also worsen pre-existing skin conditions and leave you vulnerable to skin problems that pose a risk to your health.
-As alcohol effects on the skin are typically visible long before you suffer lasting organ damage, recognizing the signs of alcohol skin problems early on allows you to address your drinking habits before you cause irreversible harm to your body.
+Around 5% of adults in the U.S. drink heavily and although the dangers that alcohol abuse poses to your liver, heart and other organs are widely publicized, you may not be aware of the impact that excessive alcohol consumption can have on your skin like alcohol skin rashes.
+Drinking excessively not only takes its toll on your skin’s appearance, but it can also worsen pre-existing skin conditions and leave you vulnerable to skin problems.
+Recognizing the signs of alcohol skin problems early on allows you to address your drinking habits before you cause irreversible harm to your body.

 Red Face and Alcohol Intake

-The typical image that many of us have of someone who drinks heavily is that they have a red face and there is a lot of truth in this.
-The scientific explanation is that when you drink alcohol your blood vessels dilate, allowing more blood to flow near the surface of your skin, giving your face a red glow.
-Some people are more prone to facial flushing though, as due to a genetic mutation they are unable to process alcohol effectively, which not only leads to a change in their complexion, but soon makes them feel dizzy and develop palpitations, nausea and vomiting from only small amounts of alcohol(2).
-This gene mutation is more common among people of Chinese, Japanese and Korean descent and owing to the consequences of drinking they are less likely to abuse alcohol.
+The typical image that many of us have of someone who drinks heavily is that they have a red face.
+The answer to the question “can I get a rash from drinking too much?” is that it depends.
+When you drink alcohol your blood vessels dilate, increasing blood flow near the skin’s surface, giving your face a red color or an alcoholic rash.
+Some people are more prone to facial flushing though because of a genetic mutation.
+These individuals can’t process alcohol effectively, which not only leads to alcohol skin rashes, but can also make them feel dizzy and cause palpitations, nausea, and vomiting from only small amounts of alcohol.
+This gene mutation is more common among people of Chinese, Japanese and Korean descent.

 Alcohol and Dry Skin

-Dry skin is a common problem and although everything from sun exposure and cold winds to very low fat diets can dry out your skin, your choice of beverage can also strip your skin of moisture.
-People with high intakes of caffeine and alcohol are more prone to dry skin(3), but a regular coffee habit has less impact than drinking heavily, as alcohol has a greater diuretic effect, which puts you at greater risk of dehydration.
-When you are dehydrated on the inside, less water is available to moisturize your skin, leading to skin that appears rough, flaky and is more prone to sensitivity and itching.
-Moderating your alcohol intake by alternating alcoholic beverages with water or a caffeine-free soft drink can help to prevent dehydration, which also means you are less likely to feel the effects of steroids or your drinking the next day.
+Dry skin is a common problem and although things like sun exposure, cold winds, and low-fat diets can dry out your skin, your choice of beverage can also strip your skin of moisture.
+People with high intakes of caffeine and alcohol are more prone to dry skin, but a regular coffee habit has less impact than drinking heavily.
+Alcohol has a greater diuretic effect, which can lead to dehydration.
+When you’re dehydrated less water is available to moisturize your skin, leading to skin that is rough, flaky, itchy and is more prone to sensitivity.
+Moderating your alcohol intake by alternating alcoholic beverages with water can help to prevent dehydration, which also means you’re less likely to feel the effects of drinking the next day.